thinkful-ei-leopard/memestagram-api/README.md

 Memes are one of the greatest symbols of social media.
 They’re edgy.
 They’re funny.
 They’re easy to iterate on, and every week, a new one pops up.
 But despite their popularity, it seems like there is no place for us to share or collect them.
 Memestagram is here for you!
-It’s an only meme platform.
-Wheater you want to share the meme that you create or look for some interesting meme.
+It’s a meme only platform.
+Whether you want to share the meme that you create or look for some interesting memes.
 Just join us!

  Features: